(2003-11-11) The Concept of Temperature

 is the sum of the entropies of the parts.

 However, entropy is not conserved as time goes on:

-It increases in any transformation which is not reversible.
+It increases in any non-reversible transformation.

 Temperature as a function of Entropy